sjbennett123/polarlarp/content/past_writeups/202210/a_nightmare/_index.md

 synopsis: >
   Every night for the past few weeks you have been troubled by terrible dreams.
 When you wake up you are covered in sweat and cannot shake a feeling of doom.

-  You are being held close.
-Cradled like a baby by a gigantic figure in dark robes.
-Held tight to it’s chest you cannot see it’s face.
-You are not comforted by this action despite the apparent kindness of the gesture.
-The figure's skin is cold and the it’s movement is stiff and emotionless.

-  A harsh purple light pervades the room growing in intensity… then you wake up.

 ---